Reading Time: 5 minutes

-International patients travelling to Johns Hopkins Hospital mostly use Baltimore/Washington International Thurgood Marshall Airport, which is south of Baltimore.
+International patients traveling to Johns Hopkins Hospital mostly use Baltimore/Washington International Thurgood Marshall Airport, which is south of Baltimore.
 Mainly private and domestic flights land here.
 Patients wishing to travel on an international scheduled flight usually land at Dulles International Airport in Washington D.C.

 University of Texas MD Anderson Cancer Center (Houston, Texas)

-When travelling to Houston, two airports are available: George Bush Intercontinental Airport and William P. Hobby Airport.
+When traveling to Houston, two airports are available: George Bush Intercontinental Airport and William P. Hobby Airport.
 Both are located on the outskirts of Houston and are therefore relatively near to the University of Texas MD Anderson Cancer Center.

 Memorial Sloan Kettering Cancer Center (New York City, New York)

-The Memorial Sloan Kettering Cancer Center specialises exclusively in oncology treatments and, in this field, is one of the best hospitals in the United States.
+The Memorial Sloan Kettering Cancer Center specializes exclusively in oncology treatments and, in this field, is one of the best hospitals in the United States.
 Located in Manhattan, it is the largest and oldest private oncology hospital in the world.
 More than 1,000 doctors and nearly 4,000 nurses care for the patients every day.

-Travelling to the USA for treatment with the Medical Air Service
+Traveling to the USA for treatment with the Medical Air Service

 If you require medical treatment in the US, we will be there to help you from the start.
 We can support you by communicating with the receiving hospital and arranging accommodation for your friends and relatives.
 We are also on hand to offer help and advice when you apply for a visa.